samvera/maintenance/README.md

 ### Samvera Administration

-Projects categorized for Samvera Administration typically provide some function related to community management (such as [this repository](https://github.com/samvera/maintenance)), [static websites](https://github.com/samvera/samvera.github.io), or other forms of documentation.
+Projects categorized for Samvera Administration typically provide some function related to community management (such as [this repository](https://github.com/samvera/maintenance)).

 ## Maintenance Requirements